AlexHartog/training_log/README.md

 - [] Create a cronjob for strava imports (need to develop on Linux or use another scheduler)
 - [] Clean up data
 - [x] Add a link to add manual training
+- [x] Convert duration from minutes to seconds for new training

 ### Later releases
 - [] Statistics